executors/executors/explanatory.md

   1. `sequenced_execution_tag`: The invocations of the user-provided callable function object are sequenced in lexicographical order of their indices.
   2. `parallel_execution_tag`: The invocations of the user-provided callable function object are unsequenced when invoked on separate threads, and indeterminately sequenced when invoked on the same thread.
-  3. `unsequenced_execution_tag`: The invocations of the user-provided callable function object are unsequenced. \textcolor{red}{Is this the same as saying the invocations are not guaranteed to be sequenced?
-We want to allow unsequenced executors the lattitude to execute in sequenced order, if they need to for some reason.}
+  3. `unsequenced_execution_tag`: The invocations of the user-provided callable function object are not guaranteed to be sequenced, even when those invocations are executed within the same thread.

 These guarantees agree with those made by the corresponding standard execution policies, and indeed these guarantees are intended to be used by execution